Night Photography by David Baldwin

 Twin Spirits Of Avebury And Their Dual Symbol

-Just as the Christian people have their Crucifix, and the Jewish people have their Star Of David, I suggest that the Avebury peoples have left us their own fundamental religious symbol.
+Just as the Christian people have their Crucifix, and the Jewish people have their Star Of David, I suggest that the Avebury peoples have left us their own fundamental religious symbol, a symbol so integral to the purposes of Avebury that it was incorporated into the earliest phase of West Kennet Long Barrow, and was hacked multiple times into the very Entrance stones of the main henge.
 I call this symbol the "Dual Symbol" - you can see this on several Avebury monoliths, we are looking for a coherent paired symbol, comprising a large, blocky, probably male human profile, counterbalanced by a smaller, pointed/beaked face looking in the opposite direction:

-Of course the details vary according to individual iterations of the symbol on different monoliths, but the repeated basic themes of the "block" and "beaked" faces show their importance to Avebury's neolithic religion.
-Their dual symbol first appears inside West Kennet Long barrow:
+Of course the details vary according to individual iterations of the symbol on different monoliths, but the repeated basic themes of the "block" and "beaked" faces show their great importance to Avebury's neolithic religion.
+I should make it clear that Avebury monoliths were usually intended to contain multiple meanings requiring the creation of multiple carvings.
+Just because a monolith contains a dual symbol that does not therefore mean there won't be other carvings adjacent.

-Below I show photographs of the left and right profiled faces on this stone, click on these to open larger versions:
+Below I show photographs of the left and right profiled faces on this stone:

-I believe that this dual theme was reproduced on several Avebury stones in later times as you will see from the images A to D below.
+I believe that this dual theme was reproduced on several Avebury stones in later times as you will see particularly clearly in the images A to D below.
 The only obvious changes in the design over time was that in the hands of the later Beaker people the animal face of our Stone 21 evolved into a shaper, beakier icon without the open mouth.

-Down at Avebury Henge and the Avenue the most striking pairings of the beaked and block faces occurs particularly on diamond or lozenge shaped monoliths.
+At Avebury Henge and the Avenue the most striking pairings of the beaked and block faces occurs particularly on diamond or lozenge shaped monoliths.
 The diamond or lozenge is itself a common motif at Avebury, probably representing sacred feminimity (Meaden, p4 of "Secrets").
-The diamond shape was applied to the Swindon Diamond Stone and Stone 13b, producing clear corners capable of being carved with horizontally opposed beaked and block faces, channeling the religious pairing of faces on the West Kennet Barrow's Stone 21 described above.
+The diamond shape was applied (for instance) to the Swindon Diamond Stone and Stone 13b, producing clear corners capable of being carved with horizontally opposed beaked and block faces ((channeling the founding images as described in paragraph II above).
 For reference the basic outline of the two diamond monoliths is as follows, Swindon Diamond to the left, 13b to the right:

 These two diamond stones were labouriously and skillfully carved in neolithic times to display their distinctive block and beaked carvings on their left and right profiles.
 The similarity of placement and sculptural style of the carvings on these elevations is very striking, and clearly not paradolic.
-You can see the paired carvings on the thumbnails below, click on these to open large versions, figures A and B relate to the Swindon Diamond, figures C and D to Stone 13b:
+You can see the paired carvings on the thumbnails below, figures A and B relate to the south elevation of the Swindon Diamond, figures C and D to the west elevation of Stone 13b:

 There is a striking example on Stone 34a of the West Kennet Avenue (image below), which displays an upraised left profiled block face (with a button nose and sharp chin) countered by a right profiled horizontal beaked face with distinctive eye (for a close up view of the beaked face please click here).
 The block face gazes south, the beaked north: